Carolyn Warmus: Television shows

 The Oxygen Network crime documentary series that focuses on female criminals Snapped released the episode Carolyn Warmus, season 1; episode 13, aired: 22 October 2004.
 The episode delves into the evidence gathering against Warmus, focused on how she acquired the firearm and ammunition leading to Betty Jeanne's murder.

-On March 26 and 27, 2022, Oxygen will air The Fatal Attraction Murder, which is also devoted to Carolyn Warmus's crime.
+On March 26 and 27, 2022, Oxygen aired The Fatal Attraction Murder, which is also devoted to Carolyn Warmus's crime.

-The short lived (1993–1995) ABC television news magazine series Day One aired Warmus's first public interview, premiered August 2, 1993.
+The short-lived (1993–1995) ABC television news magazine series Day One aired Warmus's first public interview, premiered August 2, 1993.
 Warmus was interviewed by broadcast journalist Forrest Sawyer at the Bedford Hills Correctional Facility.